-I’ve continued upping my dose of Fast Tract (2 Tbsp is the recommended daily dose) to my current dose of 8.5 Tablespoons per day and I’m spreading it out over 3 doses.
+I continued upping my dose of Fast Tract (2 Tbsp is the recommended daily dose) to my current dose of 8.5 Tablespoons per day, spread out in 3 doses throughout the day.

 My digestion seems to be stabilizing, but I am still getting some die off reactions.
 Some ear and rectal itching, mainly, but also fatigue.
 I am sleeping heavily, waking up about 5-6 hours after I go to sleep and then sleeping heavily for a total of 8 or more hours.

 It appears the probiotics have a lot of the “bad guys” to fight off in my gut.

 No surprise after all of the antibiotics I consumed as a kid, in addition to the sugar I ate willfully.

 Oh, and the stress.

 Anyway, I am thrilled that we found something that is really high quality to help with our family's health.

 And now, I get to share with all of you what I have learned–and more–in the Free Probiotics Teleseminar.